ruben-ilciuc/custom-amplify-auth/README.md

 }))
 ```

-When the resend request succeeded we just show to the user a message that the confirmation instruction is sent to the email.
-For pending and rejected nut much to do there, just append as parameter in the `isAnyOf` function (e.g. _resendSignUp.pending_).
+When the resend request succeeded we just show to the user a message that the confirmation instructions are sent to the email.
+For pending and rejected there is not much to do, just append as parameter in the `isAnyOf` function (e.g. _resendSignUp.pending_).

 - **Third, let's use _resendSignUp_ thunk**